samarpita-saha293/pneumonia_detection_using_ResNet-50_model/README.md

 # Pneumonia_detection_using_ResNet-50_model

-This project fine-tunes a pretrained ResNet-50 model to classify chest X-ray images into two classes: Normal and Pneumonia.
-It leverages transfer learning to achieve high accuracy using a publicly available dataset.
+This project implements a deep learning pipeline to classify chest X-ray images as either Normal or Pneumonia.
+The pipeline uses a fine-tuned ResNet-50 model on the PneumoniaMNIST dataset (https://www.kaggle.com/datasets/rijulshr/pneumoniamnist/data) and is designed to work efficiently even on CPU setups.

 ### Directory Structure
 ### Prerequisites